Wageningen Graduate School PhD/Postdoc training

 To assist you in building and empowering your attitude, behaviour and position in your professional surroundings

-Making Impact: Increasing the relevance of research through science-society interaction
+Making Impact: Increasing the relevance of research through science-society interaction (in person)

 During this course, Dr. Harro Maat, Prof. Cees Leewis and Prof. Phil Macnaghten of the Knowledge, Technology and Innovation team will provide you with the scientific insights on how to make an impact.
 In addition, you can learn from them, and a panel of researchers on the different approaches they take to turn this into practical approaches.